 For something a bit different I have found the Vic Firth American custom maple SD6 Swizzle to be a very useful addition to the stick bag.
 One end is a felt beater and the other a normal wooden tip - when ready to change just 'swizzle' or turn the stick over!

-Drumstick bags are not only capable of obviously keeping your drumsticks, brushes and beaters but also they can hold all the other useful and essential bits and pieces in the handy pockets i.e. metronome, sheet music, drum key , pencil, rubber , Leatherman Multi-Tool (which I find generally a very useful tool for drum maintenance) and pegs (for outdoor gigs), etc.
+Drumstick bags like this one, Vic Firth drum stick bag is not only for keeping your drumsticks, brushes and beaters neatly separated but also they can hold all the other useful and essential bits and pieces in the other pockets i.e. metronome, sheet music, drum key , pencils, rubber , pencil sharpener, pegs (for outdoor gigs) and a Leatherman Multi-Tool - a must-have on gigs, a very useful tool for general drum maintenance.

 The above packs contains a 10” 12” 14” for the toms and 14” for the snare or 12” 13” 16” for the toms and 14” for the snare.
 Bass drum skins (front and back) are usually not part of the head pack and are bought separately.
 The 20" REMO POWERSTROKE 3 is one to consider and if you have a 22" bass drum try this one Remo Powerstroke 3 Coated.
 For the front head REMO POWERSTROKE 3 RESONANT - EBONY or the REMO POWERSTROKE 3 20 RESONANT.
 Both look and sound great.
 Do check your drum sizes first before you purchase any skins.

 For an extra crash cymbal or ride cymbal you could use either of these stands, Stagg Cymbal Straight Stand or Stagg Cymbal Boom Stand .
-The difference between a boom stand and a straight stand is with a boom stand you can use the extra angle and length of the pivoting arm to place your cymbal (eg.ride cymbal) closer to you and the playing area and the straight stands just go straight up.
-At around the £70 mark here is a Paiste 16" 101 Crash Cymbal & Mapex Tornado Boom Stand combo.
+The difference between a boom stand and a straight stand is with a boom stand you can use the extra angle and length of the pivoting arm to place your cymbal (eg.ride cymbal) closer to you and the playing area.

 Gear Protection Racket is a very reliable make of soft drum cases, please see pictures below.
 They do a great job of protecting your investment.
 The furry lining of the case cushions the drum/cymbals very effectively.
 Also the traps case (the case that carries all the stands) has wheels on one end which means no more back pain lifting in and out of the gig.

 These clever little machines will help you to tune your drum kit effortlessly.
-The Tune-Bot Digital Drum Tuning Aid is one of those inventions you wish you had years ago.
+The Ahead Digital Drum Tuning Aid is one of those inventions you wish you had years ago.
 It takes the guess work out of tuning a drum and saves you hours of frustration!
-Also, slightly cheaper, there is the Tama Drum Dial Tuner which measures the actual head tension on an easy to read dial.
 Then you record the indicated numbers for that particular drum and duplicate the readings on all your drums.
 There are suggested sample tunings in the supplied directions and YouTube is always a very handy source for visual step-by-step help.